LLM-ABBA: Understanding time series via symbolic approximation: Conclusion and Limitations

 In this paper, we propose LLM-ABBA for time series classification, regression, and forecasting tasks.
 We discuss how to seamlessly integrate time series symbolization with LLMs and enhance its performance.
 In theory, we analyze the reconstruction error of ABBA symbolization, how it relates to the dominant parameters, and the congenital defect of LLM-ABBA.
 To mitigate the drift phenomenon of time series, we introduce the FAPCA method to improve ABBA symbolization.
 The empirical results demonstrate our method achieves a performance comparable to the SOTA on classification and regression tasks.
 In terms of convenience and universality, LLM-ABBA improves the multi-modality of LLMs on time series analysis.
-We believe the potential of ABBA extends to other time series applications, which will be left as future work.